Become a Personal Trainer

 - The course is available to the first 15 registrants.

-The next course is offered as needed and may be offered Spring 2023 or Summer 2023.
+As needed.
+The next course may be offered spring or summer 2024.